chanzuckerberg/shasta/README.md

-# Shasta
+# chanzuckerberg/shasta

-De novo assembly from Nanopore sequencing data.
+Experimental software for de novo assembly from Nanopore sequencing data.
 This repository is at an early stage and no additional documentation is available.

 ### Acknowledgment for file src/dset64.hpp